-Another concern: Agricultural activity uses 70% of the world’s freshwater resources.
+Another concern: The production of food and other agricultural products takes 70% of the freshwater withdrawals from rivers and groundwater.
 But because of pollution and other issues that result from the mismanagement of water resources, 28% of cropland (including 56% of irrigated cropland) is already in water-stressed regions.
 (See Exhibit 2.)

 An overreliance on herbicides and pesticides has led to an increase worldwide in the number of weeds and insects that are resistant to the chemicals intended to contain them.
 This outcome, in turn, is reducing the production of wheat, corn, soybeans, and other plants that are critical to feeding a growing global population.